ZhengdongWang/zhengdongwang.com/productivity.md

 > When I finished, I looked at the time: forty-five minutes.

 > Which then makes me realize that half of my effort wasn’t effort at all, but just unnecessary stress that made me feel like I was doing my best.

-{{ deming }}

-> Have fun with your friends.
-Go to the beach together at midnight, light a bonfire and talk about ideas.
-Camp and hike together.
-Share life stories.
-Bake cookies and watch movies in your living room under a fort like the ones you constructed as a kid.
-Build robots together, do chemistry experiments at home.
-Living with a great group can be truly exceptional.

-{{ van_der_poel }}

-> Creating meaning and value in life outside of the speed skating oval helped me get through tough training periods.
-When the training wasn’t going great, perhaps something else in life did and that cheered me up.
-Later on, when I became more successful and there was a media hype around me, the normal part of my life helped me keep myself grounded.
-I knew who I was and I was not just a speed skater.
-Today I’m very happy for all the friends I’ve made on all of those two rest days.
-Most of these friends are not speed skaters and to me they shed light upon my life from a new perspective.
-For that I am very thankful.
-I believe that it was the value I created outside of the sport, and not the success within it, that made it worthwhile to live in this manner; to face the horrific fact that only one of us will win the competition and all the others will lose; that injury or sickness can sabotage four years of work.
-It was not my success that justified my sacrifices, it was my friends, and I owed it to them to try to live up to my full potential.

 {{ adriene }}